hadenvr/Cyber-Toyko/readme.md

 # Cyber Tokyo

-This folder is a page for the webpage, Cyber Tokyo
+This project is for the webpage, Cyber Tokyo

-Cyber Tokyo is a webpage that shows some pictures from Liam Wong - making a great cyberpunk color scheme theme.
+Cyber Tokyo is a webpage that showcasing beautiful photos by Liam Wong; making a great cyberpunk web theme.

+Visit https://hadenvr.github.io/Cyber-Toyko/ to check out the project!